syncfusion-content/wpf-docs/wpf/Maps/Zooming-and-Panning.md

 ---
 layout: post
 title: Zooming and Panning | SfMap | wpf | Syncfusion
-description: zooming and panning
+description: This section describes Zooming and Panning in WPF SfMaps control with ZoomLevel, EnableZoom, MinZoom, MaxZoom.
 platform: wpf
 control: SfMap
 documentation: ug
 ---

-# Zooming and Panning
+# Zooming and Panning in WPF Maps (SfMap)

 The Zooming and Panning feature of the Maps control allows you to zoom in and out and navigate the map.